weaveworks/weave/ipam/ipam.md

 Allocator broadcasts its own state any time the has-free flag changes, or when it reclaims a leak.

+## Elections

+At start-up, nobody owns any of the address space.
+An election is triggered by some peer being asked to allocate or claim an address.

+If a peer elects itself as leader, then it can respond to the request directly.

+However, if the election is won by some different peer, then the peer that has the request must wait until the leader takes control before it can request space.

+The peer that triggered the election sends a message to the peer it has elected.
+That peer then re-runs the election, to avoid races where further peers have joined the group and come to a different conclusion.

+The peer that sends the message sets a timeout, and if it does not hear back that someone has allocated some space, then

 ## Concurrency

 Everything is hung off Allocator, which runs as a single-threaded